bdbelevate/grpc-template/README.md

 Run the cargo generate above.
 Then go and edit (and/or rename) the proto/sample.proto.
 Keep in mind that if you rename it you will need to change the build.rs accordingly.

+If you add fields, you'll likely need to change the api/items.rs to update the update_one command.

 ## Getting Started

 - Install [Rust](https://www.rust-lang.org/tools/install)